Fourth dimension in literature: Early influence

-In the Brothers Karamazov, Dostoevsky's last work completed in 1880, the fourth dimension is used to signify that which is ungraspable to someone with earthly (or three-dimensional) concerns.
-In the book, Ivan Karamazov laments to his younger brother:"..I have a Euclidean earthly mind, and how could I solve problems that are not of this world?
-And I advise you never to think about it either, my dear Alyosha, especially about God, whether He exists or not.
-All such questions are utterly inappropriate for a mind created with an idea of only three dimensions."
+In The Brothers Karamazov, Dostoevsky's last work completed in 1880, the fourth dimension is used to signify that which is ungraspable to someone with earthly (or three-dimensional) concerns.
+In the book, Ivan Karamazov laments to his younger brother:

 In the 1884 satirical novella Flatland by Edwin Abbott Abbott, the two-dimensional protagonist (a square) is introduced to the concept of the third-dimension by his mentor (a sphere).
 After initially struggling with the idea, the square starts to speculate upon yet higher dimensions.
-After envisioning a tesseract, the square asks:"..shall we stay our upward course?
-In that blessed region of Four Dimensions, shall we linger at the threshold of the Fifth, and not enter therein?
-Ah, no!
-Let us rather resolve that our ambition shall soar with our corporal ascent.
-Then, yielding to our intellectual onset, the gates of the Sixth Dimension shall fly open; after that a Seventh, and then an Eighth.."
+After envisioning a tesseract, the square asks:

 Oscar Wilde's The Canterville Ghost (A Hylo-Idealistic Romance) published in 1887 was Wilde's parody of a "haunted-house" story.
-The tale uses the higher spatial dimension as a handy plot device allowing a magical exit for the ghost:"There was evidently no time to be lost, so, hastily adopting the Fourth Dimension of Space as a means of escape, he vanished through the wainscoting, and the house became quite quiet."
+The tale uses the higher spatial dimension as a handy plot device allowing a magical exit for the ghost: